 Art may be exhibited in the first floor reading room, in the first floor display cases, on the second floor by librarian offices, on the third floor walls, in the third floor display nook, on the fourth floor walls, or other approved walls or spaces within the library.
-Maps of the Library are available here.
+See library maps here.

 An opening event may be scheduled to coincide with the opening of the exhibit.
 Requests for opening events will be considered based on location and scheduling.